Porcelain & Composite Fillings

-- Treating Tooth Cavity With Porcelain Fillings
+- Treating Cavities With Porcelain Tooth Fillings

-- Dental Inlay Vs. Onlay
+- What Happens During Dental Onlay Preparation?

 Dental bondings and onlays can be a great solution for treating and “hiding” small to large areas of decay.
-The dentists at 209 NYC Dental in Midtown East rely on high-quality materials, advanced technology, and advanced techniques to create long-lasting restorations for their New York City patients, achieving natural-looking results designed to be virtually undetectable.
+The dentists at 209 NYC Dental in Midtown East rely on high-quality materials, advanced technology and techniques to create long-lasting restorations for their New York City patients, achieving natural-looking results designed to be virtually undetectable.

 NYC Porcelain Fillings

 Before we can talk about restoring teeth with the proper filling procedures, we want to ensure that our patients understand the reasons and necessity for such tooth restorations.

 The most common dental issue is dental decay.
 Dental tooth decay is a lesion formed inside the tooth structure called dentin.
 If exposed, cavities can appear in any part of the tooth or on the root surface.
 The most common place for cavities to form is the top or bottom (occlusal) surfaces of the back (posterior) teeth inside the tooth’s crevices.
 Mesial and distal (interproximal) decay that forms between the teeth is also common.

 How to Minimize Tooth Decay

 There is no magic solution to decay prevention.
 Drinking fluoride water and brushing twice daily are the most effective ways to prevent tooth decay.
 The rest depends on the consistency and the regularity of your oral hygiene routine: